submini/balatro-mod-index/mods/stupxd@Cartomancer/description.md

 # Cartomancer
-Balatro mod with quality of life improvements and some small optimizations.
+Balatro mod with quality of life improvements and some small optimizations, mainly aimed for better experience with endless or heavily modded runs.

 ## Features

-- Improved deck view with options to stack equal cards, hide already drawn cards and more.
+- Deck view customization (stack equal cards, hide already drawn cards).

-- Improved jokers management.

-- Improved deck display with custom cards limit.
+- Boss Blinds History.

+- Expand your jokers for easier management with >20 jokers.

+- Limit amount of cards shown in deck pile.

-- Custom scoring flames intensity and volume.
+- Scoring flames customization (intensity and volume).

 - and (maybe) more...